 - US 301 Interim Improvements Interim improvements are needed to the US 301 Corridor in Waldorf and White Plains to alleviate congestion while the US 301 Corridor Study is being completed in the longer term.
 This would potentially include the construction of an interchange along US 301 at MD 228/MD 5 Business and US 301 at MD 5 (Mattawoman-Beantown Road).
-These intersections carry the highest volume of traffic in Charles County. - MD 5 Business Traffic Flow Improvements Roadway design and traffic signal timing improvements are needed to allow traffic to flow through the MD 5 Business Corridor from St. Charles Parkway to US 301.
-These improvements will benefit our local and regional commuters as well as local businesses and support the Waldorf Urban Redevelopment Corridor.
-This route is a major corridor to gain access to MD 210 (via MD 228), and experiences significant congestion, impacting local roads such as MD 925/Old Washington Road, Post Office Road and St. Charles Parkway. - MD 5 Business/MD 925 Corridor Improvements As a direct action to improve mobility, and in concert with implementation of the County's Waldorf Urban Redevelopment Corridor (WURC), we are requesting the construction of roadway improvements along MD 5 Business and MD 925 within the new Waldorf Urban Center zoning district for mixed-use Transit Oriented Development (TOD).
-Consistent with the Waldorf Urban Design Guidelines and the County's Urban Road Standards, we seek to reconstruct these roadways as Urban Arterials with barrier-separated bicycle lanes, expanded sidewalks, and bicycle/pedestrian accommodations at intersections to assist the County in creating the planned walkable, transit-oriented community. - MD 231 Corridor Improvements As traffic continues to grow in the MD 231 corridor, we seek an analysis of Travel Demand Management (TDM) enhancements to ease congestion and reduce conflict points.
+These intersections carry the highest volume of traffic in Charles County. - MD 5 Business/MD 925 Intersection Improvements As a direct action to improve mobility, and in concert with implementation of the County's Waldorf Urban Redevelopment Corridor (WURC) and 2016 Comprehensive Plan, we are requesting the construction of roadway improvements along MD 5 Business at the intersection of MD 5 Business and MD 925 within the Waldorf Urban Center zoning district for mixed-use Transit Oriented Development (TOD).
+Consistent with the Waldorf Urban Design Guidelines and the County's Urban Road Standards, we seek to reconstruct these roadways as Urban Arterials with barrier-separated bicycle lanes, expanded sidewalks, and bicycle/pedestrian accommodations to assist the County in creating the planned walkable, mixed use, transit-oriented community. - MD 231 Corridor Improvements As traffic continues to grow in the MD 231 corridor, we seek an analysis of Travel Demand Management (TDM) enhancements to ease congestion and reduce conflict points.
 The need for this project is identified in the SHA Highway Needs Inventory and as a recommended State highway project in the County's 2016 Comprehensive Plan (Page 8-22).
-Also, the MD 231 project is on the regional transportation priority list prepared by the Regional Infrastructure Advisory Committee of the Tri-County Council for Southern Maryland. - MD 210/MD 227 Intersection Improvements As growth has continued in the Bryans Road area, congestion has increased.
+Also, the MD 231 project is on the regional transportation priority list prepared by the Regional Infrastructure Advisory Committee of the Tri-County Council for Southern Maryland

+- MD 210/MD 227 Intersection Improvements As growth has continued in the Bryans Road area, congestion has increased.
 Charles County has been working with developers to make several roadway improvements to the surrounding roadway infrastructure, including the intersection of MD 210/MD 227.
 However, the intersection requires significant improvements that are not necessarily associated with specific developments.
-A comprehensive overhaul of the subject intersection is necessary to improve safety and accommodate multimodal transportation measures, including ADA compliant facilities. - Capacity/TDM Analysis for US 301 between Smallwood Drive and MD 227 Building on previous transportation priorities that were not funded, the County is requesting that MDOT perform capacity and travel demand management analysis on US 301 between Smallwood Drive and MD 227.
+A comprehensive overhaul of the subject intersection is necessary to improve safety and accommodate multi-modal transportation measures, including ADA compliant facilities. - Capacity/TDM Analysis for US 301 between Smallwood Drive and MD 227 Building on previous transportation priorities that were not funded, the County is requesting that MDOT perform capacity and travel demand management analysis on US 301 between Smallwood Drive and MD 227.
 This would include an analysis of the number of vehicle trips on the road, the performance of intersections, the demand for pedestrian and bicycle accommodations, and the safety and condition of the highway, among other aspects of the roadway.
 The analysis would be used to determine appropriate road improvements.